 Owning and caring for a horse can be very rewarding, but at the same time it’s a big commitment.
-Caring for your horse is a long-term responsibility and it’s important to understand your horse's health needs.
+Caring for your horse is a long-term responsibility and it’s important to understand the importance of horse health.

 There are many different breeds that can vary in shape and size and caring for them could depend on this.
 As an owner, you will be best placed to recognise signs that your horse is not well.
 Looking out for signs and treating any health issues early will help to maintain your horse’s quality of life.

-There are many positive things you can do to help to care for your horse and maintain their optimum health:
+There are many positive things you can do to help maintain optimum horse health, which include:

 Feed your horse good quality food

 Horses need roughage (hay or pasture) to stay healthy.
 High quality food will lead to a healthy horse.
 Try to resist the temptation to buy cheap hay, which might not have the best nutrients needed.
 Your horse will need a balanced diet full of vitamins and minerals that are essential to keep them healthy.